NotCheery/AI-Chatbot/ReadMe.md

 2. Use natural language processing service tool, Wit.ai to build AI chatbot by installing node-wit

 # To dos
-Train wit.ai chatbot for better communication.
+1. Train wit.ai chatbot for better communication.
+(Create more intents)
+2. Perhaps train bot for specific purpose? (mental health?)
+3. Create json file to contain intents and responses that ai bot can extract from.
+4. Style user interface (background, chat like features, icons, etc)

 # Resources
 Tutorial for AI chatbot speech = https://www.smashingmagazine.com/2017/08/ai-chatbot-web-speech-api-node-js/